heyjiawei/learnInPublic/eslint.md

 # Extending configuration files

+- A config provides preconfigured rules.
+These rules can consist of ESLint rules, third party plugin rules or other configurations such as the parser (babel, esprima, ...), options (sourceType, ...), env (ES6, ...), and so on.
 - The `extends` property value can omit the `eslint-config-` prefix of the package name.
 - The `extends` property is either
   - a string; specifies a path to a config file, the name of a sharable config, "eslint:recommend" or "eslint:all"